Sign up to our Newsletter

 1. How Long Is the Cornell Law School Personal Statement?

-While there is no formal word count for the Cornell Law personal statement, it’s suggested your statement does not exceed two pages.
+While there is no formal word count for the Cornell Law personal statement, it’s suggested your statement does not exceed five pages.

 2. What Should Be Included In the Cornell Law School Personal Statement?

-Most successful personal statements will include meaningful experiences that motivated students to join the legal field, experiences that shaped their values, and their future aspirations.
+Most successful personal statements will include meaningful experiences that motivated students to join the legal field and experiences that shaped their values and future aspirations.
 You should also highlight the strengths and qualities that make you a strong Cornell candidate.

 3. How Important Is the Cornell Law School Personal Statement In the Admissions Process?